- What gives an outfit its Je ne sais quoi?

 - Go for unexpected combinations like leather pants with a crisp white shirt, blazer and pumps, or an embroidered dress with a leather jacket like shown in this post.

 - Think of your wardrobe as a collection.
 Curate your clothes, accessories, bags and shoes.
+This means you have to update your wardrobe for fit, trends and style on a regular basis.

 - Get a signature piece that you wear everyday.
+In my case, it’s the Hermes collier de chien bangle, a gift from my husband.

-- Learn to mix prints.
+- Learn how to mix prints and patterns.

 - Go for a monochromatic look to look lean and tall.
 See this post for a how to create an interesting monochromatic look.